Cottesloe Railway Corridor Greening

 - Including community and schools in the tree planting process.

-The Cottesloe Railway Corridor Greening project is currently in the community consultation phase and The Town has planned for staged revegetation works over a 5-year period, including infill planting and weed control to successfully implement the design.
+The Cottesloe Railway Corridor Greening underwent community consultation in 2019 and the Town is now staging revegetation works over a 5-year period, including a program of infill planting and weed control to successfully implement the design.